+NOTE: The Federal Communications Commission (“FCC” or “Commission”) released the Triennial Review Order, 18 FCC Rcd 16978 in 2003, and altered CenturyLink’s obligations to provide certain unbundled network elements.
+As such, these services will no longer be available after the following transition periods, consistent with the terms of the FCC Orders: 1) Loop Splitting - new orders not available after 2004; 2) Line Splitting - new orders not available after 2004; 3) Line Sharing - new orders not available after 2004; 4) Shared Distribution Loop - new orders not available after 2004.

 Product Description

 Loop Splitting provides the Competitive Local Exchange Carrier (CLEC) or Data Local Exchange Carrier (DLEC) with the opportunity to offer advanced data service simultaneously with a new or existing Unbundled Local Loop by using the frequency range above the voice band on the copper loop.
 The advanced data service may be provided by the CLEC or DLEC or another service provider chosen by you.
 For purposes of this web page, CLEC will refer to the voice provider and DLEC to the advanced data service provider.
 Only one customer of record determined by the CLEC or DLEC partnership, can be identified to CenturyLink™.
 The customer of record is the CLEC/DLEC that is billed for the Loop Splitting.
 The customer of record may designate an authorized agent to perform ordering and/or maintenance and repair functions.